ebi-ait/ingest-archiver/README.md

 - Provide requirements.txt (or similar) for dependencies
 - Move tests and test data into a suitable location to any Python standards
 - Add travis build and test execution
+- Provide a serverless framework configuration to deploy converter as Lambda that  accepts HCA JSON via HTTP POST and return USI JSON
+- Deploy to AWS